2014 Monaco Grand Prix: Race

 Rosberg opened the gap to 8.8 seconds, and won the 78-lap race.
 Hamilton finished second, 9.2 seconds behind and held off the hard-charging Ricciardo at the start/finish line.
 Alonso took fourth, Hülkenberg fifth and Button sixth.
 He was followed by Massa in seventh, Grosjean eighth, Bianchi was ninth after his five-second time penalty was applied and Magnussen tenth.
 Ericsson missed out on scoring Caterham's first points in 11th, and Räikkönen, Kobayashi and Chilton were the final classified finishers.
 Rosberg's victory was his second of the season and the fifth of his career.
 The Mercedes team continued their dominance of the season with their fifth consecutive one-two finish.
 Rosberg led every lap from pole position but was denied his first career Grand Slam when Räikkönen set the race's fastest lap of 1 minute, 18.479 seconds on lap 75.
+There were 14 out of the 22 qualifiers that finished the race.

 Post-race

 At the podium interviews, conducted by actor Benedict Cumberbatch, Rosberg described the day as "very, very special" and praised his car and team.
 Hamilton said that despite the eye problem it was "a good day" and "really good" Mercedes finished first and second.
 Ricciardo stated it was "really nice" to stand on the podium in Monaco and third was the best result his team could achieve.
 In the subsequent press conference, Rosberg said the victory was more "special" because Hamilton had pre-race momentum and was unsurprised he was not called into the pit lane following Sutil's crash.
 Hamilton said he remained in a particular engine mode and was certain the battle with his teammate Rosberg would continue until later in the season.
 When asked if Red Bull would have the pace to challenge Mercedes, Ricciardo replied he felt the team closed slightly in Monaco and the circuit favoured the car slightly better than at other tracks.